 It’s important to ask the candidate what they think past bosses or colleagues would say about them.
 This question gives insight into how the candidate interprets what others say, and you can follow up with their references to see if the descriptions match.

 According to the blog, Undercover Recruiter, asking a direct finance question helps give insight into your candidate’s personality as it relates to this industry.
 A question like, “If you could only pick one stock, which one would you pick,” gives you a better sense of whether the candidate is a risk-taker or do they play it safe?

 Find out how prepared they are:

 All candidates should do their homework before a job interview.
 Find out how much the candidate knows about your company by asking them, “What do you know about the industry we are in, our company and our competition?”
 If a candidate doesn’t have solid answers for this question, you can surmise they have either applied to this job on a whim, or they don’t take the job seriously.
-No candidate should assume they are a shoe-in for any position and should always be prepared.
+No candidate should assume they are a shoo-in for any position and should always be prepared.
 If they aren’t prepared to answer this question, it says a lot about how they might handle the actual job position.